Book Studies

 Group: Kids 5-8 years old

-Join us Thursdays at 5:00PM starting October 2 for this Fall’s “Story Tour”, our Disability Acceptance through Literature program for 5- to 8-year-olds!
+Join us Wednesdays at 5:00PM starting January 14 for this Winter’s “Story Tour”, our Disability Acceptance through Literature program for 5- to 8-year-olds!
 The group will meet weekly for 45 minutes via Zoom.
 We’ll read a different children’s book aloud each week and talk a bit about the story together.
 All learners are welcome!

-Lineup for our Fall 2025 Story Tour includes:
+Lineup for our Winter 2025 Story Tour includes:

 Questions?
 Contact Celia at cmorrison@includemepa.org